monomonedula/nvelope/README.md

 Define your JSON schema as Python dataclasses

+This is basically sommething like JSON-schema.
+It works with static type checking, since the classes you define are just regular python dataclasses which can (and should) be type checked with `mypy` library.

 ## Installation
 `pip install nvelope`

 ## The problem it solves

-This is basically sommething like JSON-schema, but it works with static type checking, since the classes you define are just regular python dataclasses which can (and should) be type checked with `mypy` library.
+With `nvelope` you can define dataclasses which know how to convert themselves from/to JSON.

-It also lets not to just define the structure of your JSON data in a single place in your python code, but also to define custom checks and conversions from/to JSON for any type you want.
+All with custom checks and custom defined conversions from/to JSON for any type you want to put into your dataclass.

+### Why not pydantic?

+This library solves the problem quite similar to what [pydantic](https://pydantic-docs.helpmanual.io/) does.
+The key difference is that models in `nvelope` are able to convert themselves to JSON.

+It is also much smaller (~300 lines of code) and flexible which might be preferable if you want to dig into the source code and hack on it.

 ### Original use case
 Say you have two